Is your furry friend uncomfortable on the cold, hard floor of their outdoor kennel? We all want our pets to be comfortable, right?

-Here, we’ve got the most commonly used outside dog kennel flooring ideas to keep your pup warm and cozy, no matter the weather.
+Here, we’ve got the cozy and durable dog kennel flooring ideas to keep your pup warm, no matter the weather.

 1. Artificial Turf